 Can I filter sea (salt) water through my Berkey system?

 No. The concentration of salt in sea water will more than likely ruin the elements fairly quickly.

 I have a water softener installed in our house, can I filter that water through my Berkey?

 Some people do, but we do not recommend it.
 It is best if you put water in your Berkey that has not gone through your water softener (the excess salt will likely shorten the life of the elements).

-In case of an emergency, can I take water from our pool and filter it with my Berkey system?
+In the case of an emergency, can I take water from our pool and filter it with my Berkey system?
 Will all the chlorine be removed?

 Yes.
 The Berkey water filter systems can make chlorinated pool water safe for consumption.
 However, keep in mind that such a use will cause the elements to wear faster.
-So, you should only do so in case of emergency.
+So, you should only do so in the case of an emergency.